unrealcv/unrealcv.github.io/_pages/cvpr17demo.md

 Welcome to the CVPR17 demo page of UnrealCV.
 This page contains what you saw in our demo station.
 Our demo time is 07/22 Morning 10:30 - 12:30 and Afternoon 15:00 - 17:00.
 Please share this link with your friends if you like our demo.

-The videos and live demos are within these categories

-- Generic:
-- Detection, segmentation:
-- Reinforcement learning:

 ## Video

 The first video includes the various 3D scenes.

+Virtual worlds

-- A virtual supermarket created using UE4
+- A static virtual scene, RealisticRendering
-- Matinee
+- A dynamic virtual scene, Matinee

-- Faster RCNN
-- Bounding Box Generation
+- A virtual supermarket in which grocery items are randomly placed for training -

+<iframe width="560" height="315" src="https://www.youtube.com/embed/-Hsw8BFj2PU?rel=0" frameborder="0" allowfullscreen></iframe>

+The second video demonstrate various applications of UnrealCV

+- Object mask generation in a virtual supermarket
 - Stereo depth estimation in a virtual scene
 - Indoor navigation and object interaction
+- Bounding Box Generation and running a detection algorithm in a virtual scene.

 ## Live demo